pointOfive/Home/Analysis/README.md

 </p>

-Using *Bagging* to reduce localized spurous overfitting seems like a very promising technique to address this issue, and similarly, the application of *Bootsrapping* techniques to provide association attribution uncertainty quantification (i.e., "effects uncertainty estimation") seems like a likewise enticing endevour.
+Using *Bagging* to reduce localized spurious overfitting seems like a very promising technique to address this issue, and similarly, the application of *Bootstrapping* techniques to provide association attribution uncertainty quantification (i.e., "effects uncertainty estimation") seems like a likewise enticing endeavor.
 Regardless, the intention to equalize in and out of sample testing scores for the purposes of generalizability of interpretation remains an alternative objective to maximum predictive power.
-Again, the motivation behind such an objective is an interest in identifying reproducible associations, and in particular being willing to reduce the complexity of associtions under consideration when the available data does not sufficiently justify the inference.
+Again, the motivation behind such an objective is an interest in identifying reproducible associations, and in particular being willing to reduce the complexity of associations under consideration when the available data does not sufficiently justify the inference.
 The following example sorts in and out of sample scores by their difference, and allows the user to hover over the plots to facilitate identification of appropriate tuning parameter settings.
-Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#tuning) to explore the live interactable version of the plot.
+Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#tuning) to explore the live interactive version of the plot.

 <p align="center">